sjsawyer/egg-hunt/README.md

 python3 main.py
 ```

 and enjoy your eggs.
-Unfortnately they only come hard boiled.
+Unfortunately they only come hard boiled.